-On September 17, 2013, the company issued 60,000 restricted shares of common stock at \$0.21 per share for professional services rendered in order to promote the company via social media.
+On September 17, 2013, the Company via social media.
+These shares of common stock at \$0.21 per share for professional services rendered in order to promote the Company via social media.
 These shares were valued at \$12,600 based on the price on the date of grant.

-On October 18, 2013, the company issued 30,000 restricted shares of common stock at \$0.11 per share for professional services rendered in order to promote the company via social media.
+On October 18, 2013, the Company issued 30,000 restricted shares of common stock at \$0.11 per share for professional services rendered in order to promote the Company via social media.
 These shares were valued at \$3,300 based on the price on the date of grant.

-On November 15, 2013, the company issued 45,000 restricted shares of common stock at \$0.07 per share for professional services rendered in order to promote the company via social media.
-These shares were valued at \$3,150 based on the price on the date of grant.
+On November 15, 2013, the Company issued 45,000 restricted shares of common stock at \$0.07 per share for professional services rendered in order to promote the Company via social media.
+These shares were valued at \$3,150 based on the price on the date of the grant.